Ahsan Iqbal’s attacker gets 30 years jail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GUJRANWALA: The Anti-terrorism court awarded 30 years imprisonment to an accused involved in attacking former interior minister Ahsan Iqbal and acquitted four others, here on Saturday.
+GUJRANWALA: Anti-terrorism court has awarded 30 years imprisonment to the accused involved in attacking former interior minister Ahsan Iqbal and acquitted four others here on Saturday.

+The then interior minister was airlifted to Lahore where he was treated for bullet wounds.
+The suspect was arrested and put on trial under anti-terror laws.

-GUJRANWALA: The Anti-terrorism court awarded 30 years imprisonment to an accused involved in attacking former interior minister Ahsan Iqbal and acquitted four others, here on Saturday.
+GUJRANWALA: Anti-terrorism court has awarded 30 years imprisonment to the accused involved in attacking former interior minister Ahsan Iqbal and acquitted four others here on Saturday.

 Comments